Prefer to listen to this piece?

 - Cost: between $800 and $4,600.

 - Grinders – Allows you to grind down stumps to a level surface.
-A double heel rack can even grind below surface to dig out the remaining root system if needed.
+A double-heel rack can even grind below the surface to dig out the remaining root system if needed.

 - Crushers – Can be used to crush everything from concrete and rocks to ore for mining applications.

 Backhoe loaders can be split into two types: center-mount and side-shift.

 Also known as a “center pivot” backhoe, center mounts secure the backhoe in the center of the rear so that it can’t move.
 The stabilizers come down in a wider stance than side-shift backhoe loaders—providing additional height along with a stronger center of gravity.
 This wider stance gives center mount backhoes the stability advantage when working with heavy loads and steep terrain.

 Instead of being fixed in the center, the side-shift backhoe can move from side to side and even extend vertically.
 Stabilizers extend straight down from the sides, which allows for tight maneuvering in confined spaces—even when other structures are nearby.

 There are some other pros and cons for each design as well.
-Center mount backhoes are more prominent in the United States—a popularity tied to historical preference and a lower price.
-These prices can starting as low as $42,000 for newer models—whereas prices for side-shift backhoe loaders begin at $55,000.
+Center-mount backhoes are more prominent in the United States—a popularity tied to historical preference and a lower price.
+These prices can start as low as $42,000 for newer models—whereas prices for side-shift backhoe loaders begin at $55,000.
 Side-shift backhoes, on the other hand, are generally more precise, allowing crews to perform quickly and using less fuel.

 Aside from these two designs, however, backhoes have been further split up into two unofficial divisions because manufacturers place such emphasis on digging depth and overall size.